What Are Amphetamines Used For?

 - Feelings of euphoria.

-The side effects of amphetamines usage can range from mild to quite dangerous, and they depend on:
+Amphetamine side effects can range from mild to quite dangerous, and they depend on:

 - The user’s medical state.

-Side effects of amphetamines can include the following:
+Side effects of amphetamines on the body and mind can include the following:

 - Dry mouth.